 The Pop Tort has a blog post underscoring that Texas’ draconian medical malpractice tort reform, while a boon for doctors, has hardly improved medical care in Texas.

-There has been a lot of talk about how doctors are flowing into Texas as a result of tort reform.
-Setting aside the issue that facts do not support this contention – Texas ranks 43rd in doctors per capita – you cannot help but wonder exactly which doctors were motivated to pack their bags and head to Texas in light of malpractice tort reform.
+There has been a lot of talk about how doctors are flowing into Texas because of tort reform.
+Setting aside the issue that facts do not support this contention – Texas ranks 43rd in doctors per capita – you cannot help but wonder exactly which doctors were motivated to pack their bags and head to Texas considering malpractice tort reform.

 Who would do that?
-Who were the fence sitter doctors who decided to move to Texas because of tort reform?
-Let’s take a look at who might.
+Who were the fence-sitter doctors who moved to Texas because of tort reform?
+Let’s look at who might.

-A doctor who has not been successful enough to have a quality existing practice?
+A doctor who has been unsuccessful enough to have a quality existing practice?
 Check.

 A doctor for whom malpractice rates are particularly an issue because malpractice rates are so high for frequent flyer malpractice doctors?
 Check.